Jude Saves the World

 Jude Saves the World is a children’s book written by the Canadian writer Ronnie Riley which was published in 2023 by Scholastic Press.
 The first-person narrative relates the experiences of a 12-year-old non-binary person who calls themself Jude.
 Over the course of the school year, together with their best friend, Dallas, and help from the local librarian, Jude fulfils their wish to establish a safe space in the library where people of all ages can meet and talk about their own experiences at school, at work, with friends and family.
-A discussion of the LGBQT themes in this book during a college course on Children’s Literature in the summer of 2025 within the College of Arts and Sciences at Texas A&M University led a few weeks later to the dismissal of the course instructor, the demotion of two college administrators, the resignation of the president of the university, and resulted in nation-wide media attention.
+A discussion of the LGBTQ themes in this book during a college course on Children’s Literature in the summer of 2025 within the College of Arts and Sciences at Texas A&M University led a few weeks later to the dismissal of the course instructor, the demotion of two college administrators, the resignation of the president of the university, and resulted in nation-wide media attention.

 Plot

 Twelve-year-old non-binary Jude, whose deadname is never given in the story, lives with their single-mother in a small town and attends a middle-school.
 Jude uses the pronouns they/them/theirs at school and at home, after coming out to their mother and closest friend, Dallas, who is openly gay.
 Jude also struggles with ADHD and occasionally receives special support from a specialist at school.

 Dallas and Jude have been best friends for a long time and spend most of their days together at school, where they are outsiders among their classmates, and after school on the playground or at the home of Dallas and his five sisters.
 When they befriend a girl named Stevie after she has been ostracized at school by a clique of girls led by Tessa, she gladly joins in their activities for a time.
 However, their friendship with Stevie is abruptly broken off when she rekindles her friendship with the leader of the clique.

-Meanwhile, Jude proposes to the school administrators that a club for LGBQT pupils be organized, but the principal rejects the idea as “too early” for their conservative community.
+Meanwhile, Jude proposes to the school administrators that a club for LGBTQ pupils be organized, but the principal rejects the idea as “too early” for their conservative community.
 At first disappointed, Jude later decides to approach the local town librarian and finds welcoming adult supporters.
 After posting announcements of the inaugural meeting around town, there is a large turnout of people with many different backgrounds and they continue to meet twice a month at the “RSS”, the safe space in the library.